ljaderman/SAMLog/README.md

 ### Flexability

-SAMLog endeavors to handle the most common app event communication scenarios, such as communicating events without authentication a user and also those after a user has authenticated.
+SAMLog endeavors to handle the most common app event communication scenarios, such as communicating events that occur prior to authentication as well as those that happen after a user has authenticated.

 ### Performance

 Performance is a goal, but not the most important goal.
 The code must be easy to use and adapatible to common use-cases.
-Within that, it is as fast and memory-efficient as possible.
+Given that, it is as fast and memory-efficient as possible.

 ## License